-The character ‘ӂ’ (U+04C2) is only used in Gagauz language which is no longer written in Cyrillic script since 1996.
+The character ‘ӂ’ (U+04C2) is only used in the Gagauz language which is no longer written in Cyrillic script since 1996.
 It is not part of Ukrainian language repertoire.
 The character ‘ӂ’ was used in Moldovan Cyrillic, which is not used anymore.
 The main script in Moldova is now Latin, and Cyrillic is not in use, except informally in Transnistria region.

-The character 'ѝ' presents the stressed version of 'и' and is used in Bulgarian and Macedonian [123] languages with the purpose to differentiate the short female version of the object in a sentence from the conjunction 'и'.
+The character 'ѝ' presents the stressed version of 'и' and is used in Bulgarian and Macedonian [123] with the purpose of differentiating the short female version of the object in a sentence from the conjunction 'и'.

 The character ‘ѐ’ also presents stressed version, which is used in very few Macedonian words, specifically нѐ and сѐ (two pronouns) to distinguish them functionally from не and се (which are different words).